samypr100/setup-dev-drive/README.md

 On cases where runners may still not be updated to meet the minimum version, you can still get speed gains by using this action due to `ReFS` and `VHDX` usage.

+## Credits

+Thanks to Paco Sevilla for the idea to use a VHDX within a Github Workflow.